Sagnik-rc/Listify/README.md

 - **Theme Customization**: Provide users with the ability to switch themes.
 - **Reminders**: Include notifications for high-priority or overdue tasks.
 - **Account Syncing**: Allow users to save tasks and sync them across multiple devices.
+- **Real time Clock**: Allow users to tell at which time the task was created.
+- **Task Prioritization**: Allow users to select task priority levels (High, Medium, Low).

 ---
 # Contributing